CosmcBeta/media-tracker/README.md

 todo:
-add a way that the progress is locked based on what the media type is. like books are locked to pages add a way to log a progress for a past time
+add a way that the progress is locked based on what the media type is. like books are locked to pages